 As people spend more of their time at work, it’s essential that an increase in effort is made towards better health and fitness initiatives.
-Given the risks of sedentary lifestyles1, those who work in sedentary job roles should look at implementing fitness goals for themselves, such as remembering to stand more throughout the day, by using standing desks if your workplace has them, getting up to speak to colleagues rather than use the phone, and most of all getting active during your lunch hour.
+Given the risk of sedentary lifestyles, those who work in sedentary job roles should look at implementing fitness goals for themselves, such as remembering to stand more throughout the day, by using standing desks if your workplace has them, getting up to speak to colleagues rather than use the phone, and most of all getting active during your lunch hour.

-Both low-intensity and moderate-intensity exercise can lead to higher levels of energy3, so workplace fitness doesn’t necessarily have to involve strenuous exercise.
+Both low-intensity and moderate-intensity exercise can lead to higher levels of energy, so workplace fitness doesn’t necessarily have to involve strenuous exercise.
 With this in mind, here are some great ideas for how you can get fit during your lunch hour:

 1. Organise a weekly fitness session with your team

 If you know enough people who are interested and committed at your work, why not have a professional trainer come and do a few sessions with you in outdoor spaces near you?
 They can show you some great exercises and routines you could do, particularly if there is an outdoor gym available to the public in your area.

 Alternatively if your group feels confident with exercising on your own, set up a routine that everyone follows to ensure everyone gets motivated together.
 Group exercise encourages participation and it’s also more fun for participants.

 Walking is a great form of physical activity and because it’s low impact it’s suitable for everyone, even those who may have back pain or joint issues.
 Try to avoid eating at your desk and get out of the office during lunchtime for a walk.
 While you’re at it, get your colleagues involved!
 You can do this by emailing some local walking routes on maps, with landmarks, cafes and other places of interest marked.